 You also have the option to create linked jobs.
 For example, if you are scheduling a videotaped deposition, you can create two separate jobs on the calendar and link them.
 This allows you to cancel one job without canceling the other, and to bill video charges on a separate invoice by an outside vendor.
-You will be notified if a depo is canceled that there is a linked video job.
+RB notifies you when a linked depo is canceled that there is a linked video job.

 Individual to-do lists for resources

 The Send Overdue Tasks Report gives each resource their own prioritized To-Do list of outstanding tasks.
 The report lists overdue tasks chronologically by due date, and includes basic information like the job, client, and task due.
-Save time by sending the reports in batches, instead of one at a time.
+You can save time by emailing the reports in batches, instead of one at a time.

 Calendar’s faster, easier workflows

-Workflows are streamlined in RB9.
-You can quickly access important areas of RB9, and incorporate RB9 easily into your company’s workflow.
+Workflows are streamlined in this latest version of RB.
+You can quickly access important areas of RB, and incorporate RB easily into your company’s workflow.
 So important everyday processes, like job scheduling, are faster.

-For example, instead of remembering shortcut keystrokes or dealing with drop-down menus, there is a New Job button in Calendar.
+Instead of remembering shortcut keystrokes or dealing with drop-down menus, you click the New button at the top of your calendar to start a job.
 One click and you are there.

 Contact’s info accessible from within jobs

-After selecting the firm ordering the job, you select the contact from a drop-down or add a new contact on the fly, all in the same New Job window.
+After selecting the firm ordering the job, you select the ordering contact from a drop-down or add a new contact on the fly, all in the same New Job window.
 If you have a new contact, you don’t type names into jobs.
-You update the contact database directly within the job instead.
+You add the contact to your RB database directly from within the job instead.
 That way your contact information is always up to date.

-Besides who is ordering a job, the other most important aspect is when the job occurs.
-Enter the date and times from drop-downs, and at this point, you can save the job.
+After who is ordering a job, the most important aspect is when the job occurs.
+After entering the date and times from drop-downs, you can save the job.

-When you save a new job, RB9 automatically adds additional fields organized into panes in the job window, and scrolls you to the Parties pane, with the ordering client already added.
-You can add parties and services requested at this point, or scroll to other panes to enter tasks and specialties required, upload files, or make notes.
+When you save a new job, RB automatically adds additional fields organized into panes in the job window, and scrolls you to the Parties pane, with the ordering client already added.
+You can add other parties and requested services at this point, or scroll to other panes to enter tasks and specialties required, upload files, or make notes.

-And when sending communications from within RB9, such as assignment notifications, you can send your canned messages, or customize them on the fly with additional instructions, comments, and files.
+And when sending communications from within RB, such as assignment notifications, you can send your canned messages, or customize them on the fly with additional instructions, comments, and files.

 Error-proof job cancellations

-A streamlined function in RB9 is job cancellation: You handle all of the steps involved — changing status, making notes, confirming with clients, canceling and alerting affected resources, even rescheduling the job if needed — within the Edit Job window.
-RB9 also prompts you so you won’t overlook an important step.
+Job cancellation is a typical streamlined RB function: You handle all of the steps involved — changing status, making notes, confirming with clients, canceling and alerting affected resources, even rescheduling the job if needed — within one window.
+RB also prompts you so you won’t overlook an important step.

 We made it hard to overlook information or input errors when entering jobs.
-For example, Firm Warnings and Calendar Notes appear onscreen in RB9, so you see if a firm has unique requirements, such as a reporter they do not want on their jobs.
+For example, firm warnings and calendar notes appear onscreen in jobs, so you see immediately if a client has unique requirements, such as a reporter they do not want on their jobs.

-You can find out more about the Calendar module in ReporterBase 101, which contains lessons about every module, function, and concept in RB9.
+You can find out more about the Calendar module in ReporterBase 101, which contains lessons about every module, function, plug-in, and concept in RB.